ayushProteck/rbaca/Commands.md

 # For developing app locally
 > npx expo prebuild
+### --> This makes it to setup android and ios file locally for the project.
 # Setting up eas for create app builds with eas

 ## Installing eas-cli